secureCodeBox/secureCodeBox/hooks/persistence-static-report/README.md

 <!-- end -->

 ## Deployment

-> 🔧 The secureCodeBox core team is working on an integration of a static report.
-We will keep you informed.
+> 🔧 The implementation is currently work-in-progress and still undergoing major changes.
+It'll be released here once it has stabilized.